tonytomov/jqGrid/README.md

 ### Compatibility with jqGrid 4.7.0

 * the default values of some option of jqGrid are changed (see detailed description below).
-The most important are the changes of default values of `datatype`, `height`, `gridview` and `autoencode` options. **If you need to use other values of the options as new defaults then you should include the option explicitly as parameters.**
+The most important are the changes of default values of `autoencode` to `true`.
+It means that the input data will be interpreted as text instead of HTML fragments per default. **If you need to use other values of the options as new defaults then you should include the option explicitly as parameters.**
 * some changes in "localization files" from `i18n` folder are made.
 One should used the files included in the fork and not combine old "local files" of jqGrid 4.7.0 with new `jquery.jqGrid.min.js` or `jquery.jqGrid.src.js`.
 * the internal method `$.fmatter.util.NumberFormat` is renamed to `$.fmatter.NumberFormat`.
 You have to make the same renaming if you used *internal* method `$.fmatter.util.NumberFormat` **directly** in your code.